 Lemon is a fruit in the citrus family, people like lemon due to its’ distinctive sour taste which consists of lemon juice.
 It is the citric acid in the lemon juice, which is about 6% which gives it its’ sour taste and its’ pulp is used for cooking and baking.
 It also serves as a key ingredient in many drinks and foods since the average lemon contains around 3 tablespoons of juice.
-Being a citrus fruit it is naturally high in vitamin C which is a well known natural remedy for gout and also has some vitamin B complex.
+Being a citrus fruit it is naturally high in vitamin C which may be a effective natural remedy for gout and also has some vitamin B complex.

-Lemon juice is used as a natural remedy for many ailments that include dizziness, headaches, bleeding gums, nose bleeds, throat pain, anaemia, constipation, hiccups and even consumed for an easier childbirth.
-Lemons are available throughout the year but are mostly in season May to August.
+Lemon juice may be used as a natural remedy for many ailments that include dizziness, headaches, bleeding gums, nose bleeds, throat pain, anaemia, constipation, hiccups and may even be consumed for an easier childbirth.
+Lemons are available throughout the year but are mostly in season from May to August.
 Like other fruits, lemons contain unique flavonoids that have antioxidant and anti-cancer properties.

-Studies have shown that citrus fruits like oranges, clementines, tangerine and lemons help to dissolve uric acid in your blood due to the higher levels of citric acid providing you with relief from a gout attack.
+Studies have shown that citrus fruits like oranges, clementines, tangerine and lemons may help to dissolve uric acid in your blood due to the higher levels of citric acid that may provide you with relief from a gout attack.
 It definitely should be included in your gout diet since lemon is also a stimulant to the liver.
-If your body is too acidic whereby your body’s pH level is too high or < 7, a state known as acidosis, uric acid will crystallize and cause you a gout attack or even worse it can form stones in the kidneys which you definitely don’t want.
+If your body is too acidic whereby your body’s pH level is too high or < 7, a state known as acidosis, uric acid may crystallize and may cause you a gout attack or even worse it may form stones in the kidneys which you definitely don’t want.

 One way to improve the body’s acidity and remove it is by alkalinizing the urine and lemon juice stimulates the formation of calcium carbonate, which neutralizes acids like uric acid.
 Many gout sufferers drink freshly squeezed lemon in a glass of water after meals to prevent a gouty attack.
 It definitely improves the digestive system and did you know that it also reduces heat in your body and is the reason why lemon juice with water is given to you at restaurants in the summertime.